Installation view, Solid Gold, November 16, 2024–July 6, 2025. Photo by Paula Abreu Pita

 While celebrating the seductive magic of this luminous material, the exhibition will also confront darker histories, inviting frank discussions about the human and environmental costs of extracting gold ore from the earth.
 Solid Gold will immerse you in one of humankind’s most dazzling obsessions.

-To learn more, view an in-depth video and view related events, click here.
+To learn more, view an in-depth video, and see related events, click here.

 Vishnu and Lakshmi with Vishnu’s Avatars, Northern India (Rajasthan), 10th century, sandstone, 43 1/2 x 22 1/2 x 7in., purchase gift of the Charles Bloom Foundation, Inc., 86.191.